kh4ng-tayto/stm32-lemon-sorting/README.md

 ## STM32 Responsibilities

-STM32F103C6T6 is responsible for:
+The STM32F103C6T6 is responsible for:

 - Receiving classification results from the PC through UART
 - Storing classification commands in a FIFO queue
 - Reading two IR sensors
 - Generating PWM signals for two servo motors
-- Executing the Good / Bad sorting sequence
+- Executing the `Good` / `Bad` sorting sequence
-- Updating Good / Bad counters
+- Updating Good and Bad product counters
 - Displaying information on the LCD
 - Sending status information back to the PC